Skip to content

 Benefits of bringing a empty property back into use

-Owning an empty property costs the homeowner money, whether this be through a mortgage, council tax or utility bills, house insurance or general maintenance and repair bills.
+Owning an empty property costs the homeowner money, whether this be through a mortgage, council tax, utility bills, house insurance or general maintenance and repair bills.

 If occupied, the property could provide a regular rental income which would cover such bills, or a capital sum if sold.
 The property could also provide a valuable housing resource for someone in need in the local area.
 Every property brought back into use provides a home for somebody.